SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: The Polarimetric CMZ at 214

-A comparison of the FIREPLACE sample to previous infrared polarimetric data sets of individual molecular clouds within the CMZ made using the Kuiper Airborne Observatory (KAO), Caltech Submillimeter Observatory (CSO), and James Clerk Maxwell Telescope (JCMT) is shown in Figure \ref{fig:B-field_comp}.
-THE KAO and CSO pseudovectors are scaled like the FIREPLACE pseudovectors: proportional to fractional polarization.
-The JCMT pseudovectors, conversely, are not scaled to match their presentation in \citet{Lu2023}.
+A comparison of the FIREPLACE pseudovectors to previous infrared polarimetric data sets of individual molecular clouds within the CMZ made using the Kuiper Airborne Observatory (KAO), Caltech Submillimeter Observatory (CSO), and James Clerk Maxwell Telescope (JCMT) is shown in Figure \ref{fig:B-field_comp}.
+The KAO and CSO pseudovectors are scaled in a manner similar to the FIREPLACE pseudovectors: proportional to fractional polarization.
+The JCMT pseudovectors, conversely, are not scaled, which matches their presentation in \citet{Lu2023}.
 It is clear from Figure \ref{fig:B-field_comp} that the FIREPLACE survey provides extensive polarimetric coverage of the CMZ, yielding a large sample of pseudovectors that will be used for statistical analysis.
-Figure \ref{fig:B-field_comp} clearly reveals the sensitivity improvement the FIREPLACE observations provide in probing the magnetic field local to the CMZ molecular cloud population.
-In particular, the FIREPLACE observations yield sensitivity to fainter dust emission regions further from the Galactic plane and between the prominent molecular clouds in the CMZ.
+Figure \ref{fig:B-field_comp} clearly reveals the ability of the FIREPLACE observations to measure the magnetic field in lower intensity regimes.
+In particular, the FIREPLACE observations recover pseudovectors corresponding to fainter dust emission regions further from the Galactic plane and between the prominent molecular clouds in the CMZ compared to these other observations.
 This increased sensitivity is a result of our observing strategy utilizing OTFMAP mode polarimetry and overlapping fields.
-The FIREPLACE magnetic field directions are in general agreement with those of previous infrared polarimetric observations of prominent CMZ molecular clouds, as can be seen in Figure \ref{fig:B-field_comp}; however, there are examples where the field derived from FIREPLACE is systematically different than previous observations.
+The FIREPLACE magnetic field orientations are in general agreement with those of previous infrared polarimetric observations of prominent CMZ molecular clouds, as can be seen in Figure \ref{fig:B-field_comp}; however, there are examples where the field derived from FIREPLACE is systematically different than previous observations.
 Comparisons between the pseudovectors derived from the FIREPLACE observations and previous individual cloud observations are discussed in more detail in Section \ref{sec:cloud_mag}.